priyanshpatel/US-Bikeshare-Data/README.md

 ## Steps to Run Project

 * Clone or download this repository to your computer.
-* Download .csv files from the mentioned link.
+* Download .csv files from the mentioned link and make sure to paste them in the same directory as this repository.
 * Open the terminal editor.
 Command Prompt for Windows and Terminal in Linux or Mac.
 * Navigate to the directory of the project using the terminal editor.
 * Run the following command: